White Hart Lane railway station

 White Hart Lane is a station on the Weaver line of the London Overground, located in Tottenham in the London Borough of Haringey in North London.
 It is 7 mi 11 chain from London Liverpool Street and is situated between and stations.
 It is in London fare zone 3.
 The station is close to Bruce Grove and the Tottenham Hotspur Stadium, the home ground of Tottenham Hotspur Football Club.

+Originally opened as a station on the Stoke Newington & Edmonton Railway in 1872, the station then became part of the Great Eastern Railway and subsequently the London and North Eastern Railway.
+The stadium at White Hart Lane opened in 1899 and the station has historically been used as a transport connection to it.
+The station was rebuilt ending in 2019, but the original 1872 building remains in situ.